vais-ral/CIL-Docs/docs/beamhardening.rst

 * numpy - needed for array operations
 * matplotlib - needed for plotting
 * scipy - needed for optimization
-* tifffile - only needed if corrections are to be applied to tiff images
+* tifffile - needed fow working with tiff images

 The CarouselFit software can be checked out to a suitable directory using the command ::